Getting an Interview

 No room at all to negotiate a better financial package.
 Offer received after 2 weeks from first interview.

-I applied online and the process took 2 days - interviewed at Rosenthal Collins in August 2008.
+I applied online.
+The process took 2 days.
+I interviewed at Rosenthal Collins (Chicago, IL) in August 2008.

 - How would you tackle a technical problem to which you don't know the solution.
 1 Answer